List of awards and honours received by Winston Churchill: Honorary citizen

-On 9 April 1963, United States President John F. Kennedy, acting under authorization granted by an Act of Congress, proclaimed Churchill the first honorary citizen of the United States.
+On 9 April 1963, United States President John F. Kennedy, acting under authorization granted by an Act of Congress, proclaimed Churchill the first living honorary citizen of the United States.
 Churchill was physically incapable of attending the White House ceremony, so his son and grandson accepted the award for him.

 He had previously been made an honorary citizen of the City of Paris on 12 November 1944 while visiting the city following the liberation.
 During the ceremony at the Hôtel de Ville, he received the Nazi flag that once flew from the Hôtel de Ville.

 Proposed dukedoms

 In 1945, King George VI offered to make Churchill the Duke of Dover – the first non-royal dukedom to be created since 1874 – and appoint him as a Knight Companion of the Order of the Garter; however, Churchill turned down both.
 Since 1900, only members of the British royal family have been made dukes, so the offer was exceptional.

 In 1955, after retiring as prime minister, Churchill was again offered elevation to the peerage in the rank of duke by Queen Elizabeth II.
 By custom, prime ministers retiring from the Commons were usually offered earldoms, so a dukedom was a sign of special honour.
 One title that was considered was Duke of London, a city whose name had never been used in a peerage title.
 Churchill had represented divisions of three different counties in Parliament, and his home, Chartwell, was in a fourth, so the city in which he had spent most of his time during fifty years in politics was seen as a suitable choice.
 Churchill considered accepting the offer of a dukedom but eventually declined it; the lifestyle of a duke would have been expensive, and accepting any peerage might have cut short a renewed career in the Commons for his son Randolph, and in due course, might also have prevented one for his grandson Winston.
 At the time, there was no procedure for disclaiming a title; the procedure was first established by the Peerage Act 1963.
 Upon inheriting a peerage, either Randolph or Winston would have been unseated immediately from the House of Commons.